Crime Foreseeability Premises Liability Book Sample Chapter

 Crime Foreseeability: Nature of Premises Factor

-It may seem logical to study the crime history of a property first when assessing crime foreseeability.
-However, it is essential to have a complete understanding of the nature of the premises beforehand to put the crime data into proper perspective.
+It may seem logical to study the crime history of the property first when assessing crime foreseeability.
+However, it is essential to have a complete understanding of the nature of the premises beforehand to put the crime data into a proper perspective.

 Some elements involved in the nature of the premises that can affect the crime foreseeability factor are:

-- Land Use: Is it commercial office, retail business, or residence;
+- Land Use: Is it a commercial office, retail business, or residence;

 - Late-night hours of operation;